oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/product-attributes.md

 * use product attributes in the scope of Product families (similar to categories) and attribute groups.
 * organize and distinguish products of different types, which actually have different sets of characteristics applicable to.

-On 'Products -> Product Attributes' page, there is a grid of attributes created for the product entity.
+On the Product Attributes page, there is a grid of attributes created for the product entity.
 By defaults, there are only generic predefined attributes (sku, description, names).

 **Note**: System attributes (sku, description, names) are shared among all product families.
 Delete is disabled.

 Creating Product Attributes
 ---------------------------

-To create a new Landing Page:
+To create a new Product Attribute:

-1. Navigate to **Products > Product Attributes** in the main menu.
+1. Navigate to **Products > Product Attributes** using the main menu.

    ![Product Attributes page](./images/ProductAttributes.png)
 2. Click **Create attribute**.
 The following page opens: